 Do you think that you’d be able to have more control over your own space and identity if you entered the industry today?

 “That's what I think I'm trying to do in this second chapter of my career.
 It was very clear I was unhappy in this business for a long time, and I kept doing it because I had my first child pretty young — at 22.
 I was in survival mode.
 But I was clearly unhappy; anybody that knew me, anybody that was ever in a room with me in an audition, or even on a set with me...I wasn't thriving.
 Two years ago, I received a script that was so offensively bad.
 And I was like, ‘This might be the worst one.’
-I came to realise, ‘These are getting worse and worse.
+I came to realize, ‘These are getting worse and worse.
 This is a sign that I can't do this anymore.
 This is no life.’

 “When I really look back, the reason why it was so hard for me to just pull the trigger and leave or quit, or change career paths, was because I was so confused.
 I love moving pictures.
 I love arts and entertainment.
 When I'm not working and my kids were in school, I would go see movies by myself once or twice a week.
 And the few movies I have done that I felt were helmed by artists or were made for the right reasons, I've absolutely loved.
 I've disappeared into it.
 I was like, ‘I am in the right job though.
 Why is this not working?’
 I don't know what else I would do.
 I can't switch.
 I'm not going to go be a chef or an architect.
-That's when I realised I had to figure something else out.
+That's when I realized I had to figure something else out.

 “I love holding the camera.
-I love colouring and cropping and doing editing and coming up with the music with the composer.
+I love coloring and cropping and doing editing and coming up with the music with the composer.
 I love working with actors, and I really do love directing, too.
 I get asked a lot if I'm still acting, and I don't ever want to say, ‘Oh, I quit.’
 But the truth is I think I had to be honest with myself and say that I am only good and proud of my work when I connect with the material.
 That's only happened a handful of times.
 Really great actors who really love what they do and are really passionate about it can elevate any material.
 And because I can't do that, I had to admit to myself that it was a hobby and that you can't make a living from a hobby.
 It breaks my heart because I really would have loved to have done wonderful things.
 It's hard to not want to watch anything.”

 Is that where The Maude Room comes in?